 The facility will be called the Park City Film Studios.
 It will be located on a little more than 29 acres at the southwest corner of Quinn's Junction, where U.S. 40 and S.R.
 248 meet.
 The City Hall approval allows 374,000 square feet of development.
 The largest building at the site will be a little more than 90,000 square feet in size and primarily house lodging space, a recording studio and a spa.
 The second largest of the buildings -- 73,000 square feet -- would primarily consist of soundstages.
-There are also plans for a building to be used for entertainment purposes, a building for an effects stage, a studio store and studio tours.

 The developer earlier reached an agreement with Raleigh Studios, a Hollywood company that bills itself as the nation's largest independent studio operator.
 Raleigh Studios is expected to anchor the studio in Park City.
 Quinn's Junction Partnership has said Raleigh Studios signed a 20-year lease with a renewal option after the first 20 years.

 Quinn's Junction Partnership last year inked a deal with a state-run Chinese firm known as National Film Capital of China that will bring an international presence to the Park City Film Studios.

 The supporters of the studio see it as a facility that will be important as Park City further diversifies its tourism-heavy economy, citing the prospects of job creation, among other benefits.
 They also say that Park City Film Studios will be a nice addition to Utah's film industry.
 There is also a chance, it seems, of some sort of partnership involving Park City Film Studios and the organizers of Sundance.